pitag-ha/lambda-world-2025-merlin-domains/presentation/presentation.md

 {pause}

 {#take-away}
-**Take-away** 🍕: When you modify a long file at the beginning of the file, Merlin is slow.
+**Take-away from the typer cache** 🍕: When you modify a long file at the beginning of the file, Merlin is slow.
 (If you remember the demo, you saw this in action!)

 {pause up-at-unpause=take-away}

-**Remember** 👋: The typer is the main performance bottlenecks.
+**Take-away from performance analysis** 🍣: The typer is the main performance bottlenecks.
 The query analysis can also be quite slow.
 Partly parallelising the two things would help.

 {pause}